solana-labs/solana-payments-app/README.md

 optional

 ```
-USE_AUTH_MOCK=<this is your mock merchant id if you cannot properally set up cookies on merchant-ui/backend-serverless>
+USE_AUTH_MOCK=<this is your mock merchant id if you cannot properly set up cookies on merchant-ui/backend-serverless>
 TEST_USDC_SIZE=<while testing, this will be the actual cost in usdc size for your payments>
 ```